ferrocene/criticalup/docs/src/using-criticalup/creating-sample-manifest.rst

 Print the contents only
 -----------------------

-Running the ``init`` command with flag ``--print-only`` will print the sample manifest contents to stdout.
+Running the ``init`` command with flag ``--print`` will print the sample manifest contents to stdout.
 It will not create nor write any file to the file system.

 .. code-block::

-   criticalup init --release <RELEASE> --print-only
+   criticalup init --release <RELEASE> --print